 § 645.010.
-Intervention permissive
+Intervention

 645.010.
-The presiding officer may grant a petition for intervention if all of the following conditions are satisfied:
+The presiding officer shall grant a motion for intervention if all of the following conditions are satisfied:

-- (a) The petition is submitted in writing to the presiding officer, with copies mailed to all parties named in the notice of the hearing. - (b) The petition is made as early as practicable in advance of the hearing.
-If there is a prehearing conference, the petition shall be made in advance of the prehearing conference and shall be resolved at the prehearing conference. - (c) The petition states facts demonstrating that the petitioner's legal rights, duties, privileges, or immunities may be substantially affected by the proceeding or that the petitioner qualifies as an intervenor under a statute or regulation.
+(a) The motion is submitted in writing to the presiding officer, with copies mailed to all parties named in the notice of the hearing.

+(b) The motion is made as early as practicable in advance of the hearing.
+If there is a general prehearing conference, the motion shall be made in advance of the general prehearing conference and shall be resolved at the general prehearing conference.

+(c) The motion states facts demonstrating that the applicant's legal rights, duties, privileges, or immunities may be substantially affected by the proceeding or that the applicant qualifies as an intervenor under a statute or regulation.